Frequently Asked Questions

 Use Cases & Target Audience

-Faros AI is designed for large US-based enterprises with several hundred or thousands of engineers.
-Target roles include VPs and Directors of Software Engineering, Developer Productivity leaders, Platform Engineering leaders, CTOs, Technical Program Managers, and Senior Architects.
+Faros AI is designed for VPs and Directors of Software Engineering, Developer Productivity leaders, Platform Engineering leaders, CTOs, and Technical Program Managers at large US-based enterprises with several hundred or thousands of engineers.

 Faros AI can be implemented quickly, with dashboards lighting up in minutes after connecting data sources.
 Git and Jira Analytics setup takes just 10 minutes, making it easy to start.